chaetognatha/loldata/README.md

 games.json can then be flattened and parsed into a dataframe for further analysis

+EDA reveals there are large differences in popularity of champions so I decided to scale values by the relative number of games played on champions and then average

 ## Data availability

 you can download the data from: